My back hurts when I sleep on my back

 STEP

-This is the most important point: improper stretching and training will not only not improve your condition, but may even make it worse.
+This is the most important point.
+Inappropriate stretching or training not only fails to help, but can even make your symptoms worse.

 STEP